bigcommerce/catalyst/docs/environment-variables.md

 | Required | false |
 | CLI-configurable | false |

 This environment variable lets you choose your preferred URL appearance, with or without trailing slashes.
 This is purely cosmetic and has [no direct SEO implications, although it's a good idea to commit to one URL format](https://developers.google.com/search/blog/2010/04/to-slash-or-not-to-slash).
-Try not to create entity URLs with mixed cases of trailing-slash and no-trailing-slash - consistency is key.
+Try not to create entity URLs with mixed cases of trailing slash and no-trailing slash—consistency is key.

 The `TRAILING_SLASH` variable defaults to `true`, and must be explicitly set to `false` in order to remove trailing slashes.
 If you set it to `false`, update your [Store Settings > URL Structure](https://login.bigcommerce.com/deep-links/manage/settings) in the store control panel.
 Note that this is currently a global setting, so the option you set will go into effect immediately on all the store's storefronts.